 The fake requests required a response within 24 hours, threatening to permanently disable access to Amazon if they weren’t met.
 That extra push worked, tricking thousands of unsuspecting users into clicking an “Update Now” button embedded in the email.

 That led to a convincing simulation of Amazon’s login page, which asked for account name and password followed by name, address, city, state, ZIP code, phone number, and date of birth.
-Next, users were prompted to enter their credit card or bank account information as a final form of identify confirmation, which led to an automatic logout and redirect to the real Amazon website.
+Next, users were prompted to enter their credit card or bank account information as a final form of identity confirmation, which led to an automatic logout and redirect to the real Amazon website.

 Cybercriminals behind this new scheme count on several things: the appearance of a legitimate-looking Amazon web ecosystem, the confusion that sets in when users are threatened to be locked out of their account, and the speed with which action is encouraged.